Gwen Stefani Wants Baby With Blake Shelton Now, Used To Have No Clue Who He Was

 Gwen Stefani didn’t even know that Blake Shelton existed before she joined The Voice, but now she reportedly wants to have his baby.

-Gwen Stefani is 47 years old, and she allegedly wants to conceive naturally.
+Gwen Stefani is 47-years-old, and she allegedly wants to conceive naturally.
 She’s running out of time for this to be a possibility (if it isn’t already too late), so she and Blake Shelton, 40, have reportedly moved having a baby together to the top of their list of priorities.
 In other words, that rumored wedding may have to wait until after Gwen gives birth.
 The couple’s goal is to have a baby before the end of the year.

 “That’s their main focus right now,” an insider told Life & Style of Gwen and Blake’s desire to start a family together.